tembo-io/pg_auto_dw/docs/vision_plus_script/readme.md

 All these capabilities will be delivered through a [small set of intuitive functions](../sql_functions/readme.md).

 ## Demo: Act 1 - "1-Click Build"
-**Script 1:** We want to make building a data warehouse easy.
+We want to make building a data warehouse easy.
 And, if the source tables are well-structured and appropriately named, constructing a data warehouse can be achieved with a single call to the extension.

 1. **Install Extension**
 ```SQL